 Health and Wellness

-Any deductibles, co-pays, co-insurance, or charges not covered by insurance will be placed on the student’s University Account after the claims has been completely processed by insurance.
+Any deductibles, co-pays, co-insurance, or charges not covered by insurance will be placed on the student’s University Account after the claims have been completely processed by insurance.

 All assessment appointment at UCS are free and then each session is $10.
 A counselor will discuss the fee with each student during the initial appointment.
 Students should alert counselors if they are concerned about the cost of services or confidentiality concerns related to billing.
 Special arrangements to accommodate these concerns are available.